realliance/senior-game/GETTINGSTARTED.md

 # Unity's Entity Component System

 Unity's Entity Component System (ECS) is the *new* way of creating gameplay within the Unity Engine.
-It's idealisitic goal is to completely replace Monobehaviour.
+It's idealistic goal is to completely replace Monobehaviour.

 Due to the complexity of the package, ECS will be introduced first.
-The Unity NetCode library and Physics library will be mentioned where it makes sense, and then fully dicussed at the end.
+The Unity NetCode library and Physics library will be mentioned where it makes sense, and then fully discussed at the end.

 ## Intro Documents